fh2019ustc/DocTr-Plus/README.md

 ## Demo
-1. Download the pretrained models, and put them to `$ROOT/model_pretrained/`.
+1. Put the pretrained model to `$ROOT/model_pretrained/`.
 2. Put the distorted images in `$ROOT/distorted/`.
-3. Geometric unwarping.
-The rectified images are saved in `$ROOT/rectified/` by default.
+3. Run the script and the rectified images are saved in `$ROOT/rectified/` by default.
     ```
     python inference.py
     ```